Exploration of Overlap Volumes for Radiotherapy Plan Evaluation with the Aim of Healthy Tissue Sparing: Data Exploration and User Interaction

 \subsection{Spatial Views}

+The only way to update the quantitative views is by adjusting the position of the slices.
+This automatically updates the contents of table view TV-II, making all overlap information for the current position readily accessible.

-The spatial views synchronize with the quantitative views bidirectionally.
-Although with a greater emphasis on updating the spatial views depending on selections made using quantitative views, as the concept of filtering and reducing information, is more limited in the spatial views.
-The selections in the quantitative views will automatically adjust visualization parameters.
-For instance, if an overlap is selected an automatic repositioning of the slices in the center of gravity of the overlap volume and a zoom depending on the size of the volume is triggered.
-Selections of relations are reflected by displaying corresponding structures, overlaps and dose values (see Fig. \ref{fig:anatomical_overview} and Fig. \ref{fig:example_exploration_I}).
-There is an option to automatically set iso-dose values from the selected overlap volume for 3D display, as well as, and automated clipping in the volume view to the bounding box of the selected overlap volume.
-Adjusting the MPR views will automatically update the content of table view TV-II, and therefore always make all overlap volumes at the current position with all calculated metrics available.
+The focus is on updating the spatial views depending on selections made in the quantitative views.
+For instance, if an overlap is selected in TV-I, an automatic repositioning of the slices to the center of the overlap volume and a zoom depending on the size of the volume is triggered.
+Furthermore, only the corresponding structures and overlaps of the selection are displayed (see Fig.~\ref{fig:anatomical_overview}).
+There is an option to automatically set isodose values from the selected overlap volume for 3D display, as well as, an optional automated clipping in the 3D view to the bounding box of the selected overlap volume.